software-mansion/live-compositor/docs/pages/guides/view-transition.md

 Currently, a state before the transition and after needs to use the same type of configuration.
 In particular:
 - It is not possible to transition a component between static and absolute positioning.
 - It is not possible to transition a component between using `top` and `bottom` fields (the same for `left`/`right`).
-- It is not possible to transition a component with known `width`/`height` to state with dynamic `width/height` based on parent layout.
+- It is not possible to transition a component with known `width`/`height` to a state with dynamic `width/height` based on the parent layout.

-Let's try the same example as in first scenario with a single input, but instead change `Rescaler` component to be absolutely positioned in the second update.
+Let's try the same example as in the first scenario with a single input, but instead, change the `Rescaler` component to be absolutely positioned in the second update.

 <Tabs queryString="lang">
   <TabItem value="http" label="HTTP">